-- Avoid unintentional skateboard “tricks” with a specially designed wall rack that makes it easy for kids to hang up helmets and skateboards together; starting around $20.
+Use a specially designed wall rack to hang helmets and skateboards together; starting around $20.
 Secure this one to wall joists in less than an hour.

 Keep scooters and bikes out of the way with tool hooks installed on a length of 1-by-6-inch lumber.
 You’ll pay $3 for each pair of vinyl-coated screw-in tool hooks and $1 per foot for lumber.
 You’ll need only an hour or two to secure the lumber to wall joists and screw the hooks into place along the board.

-- Bring together balls and bats on a convenient wire rack equipped with hangers that hold gloves too; starting around $35.
+Bring together balls and bats on a convenient wire rack equipped with hangers that hold gloves too; starting around $35.

-- To keep your garage organization from going downhill, stash two pairs of snow skis, poles, and boots in one handy steel ski rack; $45.
+Stash two pairs of snow skis, poles, and boots in one handy steel ski rack; $45.
 Securing this rack to wall studs helps it hold the weight of the equipment.
 If you can’t position it on studs, use wall anchors for a secure installation.
 You can do the task with or without anchors in an hour or two.

-- Make a port for your fishing rods by suspending two wire shelves from your garage ceiling about 5 feet apart, then threading the rods through the openings.
+Stow your fishing rods by suspending two wire shelves from your garage ceiling about 5 feet apart, then threading the rods through the openings.
 Use shelves left over from a project or purchase a 4-foot-by-16-inch vinyl-coated wire shelf for less than $9, and saw it in half crosswise (or clip with bolt cutters) to make two 2-foot shelves.
 Snip additional wires where you need wider slots to accept pole handles or reels.

-- Conveniently hang wrenches and bungee cords using an ordinary vinyl-coated wire tie-and-belt rack, available at big box stores; $8.
+Hang wrenches and bungee cords using an ordinary vinyl-coated wire tie-and-belt rack, available at big box stores; $8.

 Cushion and protect tools by padding your toolbox drawers with a soft, non-slip liner.
 The open-weave design keeps moisture away and prevents tools from rolling around.
 Enough material to line eight average-size drawers is $15.
 Just cut the liner to length to fit and slip it into the drawer.

-- Organize small items — such as pencils, box cutters, and tape measures — by stashing them in electrical junction boxes; about $2 each (free if you have spares).
+Organize small items — such as pencils, box cutters, and tape measures — by stashing them in electrical junction boxes; about $2 each (free if you have spares).
 Purchase a variety of sizes and shapes and secure them to studs or pegboard.

 Yard and Garden Gear